plotly/plotly.py-docs/python/box-plots.md

 ## Box Plot with plotly express

-[Plotly Express](../plotly-express/) functions take as a first argument a [tidy `pandas.DataFrame`](https://www.jeannicholashould.com/tidy-data-in-python.html).
 In a box plot created by `px.box`, the distribution of the column given as `y` argument is represented.

-If your data are not available as a tidy dataframe, you can use ``go.Box`` as [described below](https://plot.ly/python/box-plots/#box-plot-with-go.Box).

 ```python
 import plotly.express as px